ACID Properties in SQL Server Transaction

 -- Create the Product Table CREATE TABLE Product ( ProductID INT PRIMARY KEY, Name VARCHAR(40), Price INT, Quantity INT ) GO -- Populate the Product Table with some test data INSERT INTO Product VALUES(101, 'Laptop', 15000, 100) INSERT INTO Product VALUES(102, 'Desktop', 20000, 150) INSERT INTO Product VALUES(103, 'Mobile', 3000, 200) INSERT INTO Product VALUES(104, 'Tablet', 4000, 250) -- Create the ProductSales table CREATE TABLE ProductSales ( ProductSalesId INT PRIMARY KEY, ProductId INT, QuantitySold INT ) GO -- Populate the ProductSales table with some test data INSERT INTO ProductSales VALUES(1, 101, 10) INSERT INTO ProductSales VALUES(2, 102, 15) INSERT INTO ProductSales VALUES(3, 103, 30) INSERT INTO ProductSales VALUES(4, 104, 35) GO

-Let us discuss each of these properties one by one with the example
+Let us discuss each of these properties of a transaction one by one with example.

-Atomicity ensures that either all the operations (insert, update, delete) inside a transaction are completed successfully or all of them are rolled back.
-That means the task that the set of operations (Insert, Update and Delete) represents is either accomplished or not, but in any case, not left half-done.
+The Atomicity Property of a Transaction in SQL Server ensures that either all the DML Statements (i.e. insert, update, delete) inside a transaction are completed successfully or all of them are rolled back.

-For example, in the spSellProduct stored procedure, both the UPDATE and INSERT statements should succeed.
-If the Update statement succeeds and the Insert statement fails, the database should undo the change made by the UPDATE statement, by rolling it back.
-In short, the transaction should be ATOMIC.
+For example, in the following, spSellProduct stored procedure, both the UPDATE and INSERT statements should succeed.
+If the UPDATE statement succeeds and the INSERT statement fails, the database should undo the changes made by the UPDATE statement, by rolling it back.

 CREATE PROCEDURE spSellProduct @ProductID INT, @QuantityToSell INT AS BEGIN -- First we need to check the stock available for the product we want to sell DECLARE @StockAvailable INT SELECT @StockAvailable = Quantity FROM Product WHERE ProductId = @ProductId -- We need to throw an error to the calling application -- if the stock is less than the quantity we want to sell IF(@StockAvailable< @QuantityToSell) BEGIN Raiserror('Enough Stock is not available',16,1) END -- If enough stock is available ELSE BEGIN BEGIN TRY -- We need to start the transaction BEGIN TRANSACTION -- First we need to reduce the quantity available UPDATE Product SET Quantity = (Quantity - @QuantityToSell) WHERE ProductID = @ProductID -- Calculate MAX ProductSalesId DECLARE @MaxProductSalesId INT SELECT @MaxProductSalesId = CASE WHEN MAX(ProductSalesId) IS NULL THEN 0 ELSE MAX(ProductSalesId) END FROM ProductSales -- Increment @MaxProductSalesId by 1, so we don't get a primary key violation Set @MaxProductSalesId = @MaxProductSalesId + 1 -- We need to insert the quantity sold into the ProductSales table INSERT INTO ProductSales(ProductSalesId, ProductId, QuantitySold) VALUES(@MaxProductSalesId, @ProductId, @QuantityToSell) -- Finally Commit the transaction COMMIT TRANSACTION END TRY BEGIN CATCH ROLLBACK TRANSACTION END CATCH End END

-The isolation property in SQL server ensures that the intermediate state of a transaction is invisible to other transactions.
-This prevents transactions from making changes to data based on the uncommitted information.
-Data modifications made by one transaction must be isolated from the data modifications made by all other transactions.
+The Isolation Property of a Transaction in SQL Server ensures that the intermediate state of a transaction is invisible to other transactions.
+The Data modifications made by one transaction must be isolated from the data modifications made by all other transactions.
 Most databases use locking to maintain transaction isolation.

-As you can see from the above screenshot, the select statement is not returning any information because we can’t access the intermediate state of a transaction by default.
+As you can see from the above screenshot, the select statement is not returning the data.
+The reason is we can’t access the intermediate state of a transaction by default.
 In a later article, we will discuss how to see the intermediate state of a transaction in SQL Server.

 Let execute the Rollback transaction.
 This will immediately show the result of the Select statement because the lock is released from the Product table as shown in the below image.

-Once the transaction is successfully completed, then the changes it has made to the database will be permanent.
-Even if there is a system failure or power failure or any abnormal changes also, it will safeguard the committed data.
+The Durability Property of a Transaction in SQL Server ensures that once the transaction is successfully completed, then the changes it made to the database will be permanent.
+Even if there is a system failure or power failure or any abnormal changes, it should safeguard the committed data.